-To be without a kind of valid ID therefore in the modern world is quite synonymous to being cut out due to one’s sheer obscurity.
+To be without a kind of valid ID, therefore in the modern world, is quite synonymous with being cut out due to one’s sheer obscurity.
 In the real world, this is simply too inconvenient and may even be a cause for concern, especially in legal matters.

 The Many Kinds of Valid IDs in PH

-In the real-world setting, any airplane passenger must first go through serious screening, with a typical requirement of one of few important things including a passport.
+In a real-world setting, any airplane passenger must first go through serious screening, with a typical requirement of one of the few important things, including a passport.

 However, to prevent any unwanted delay or inconvenience, it is suggested that an appointment slot is established a few months before the actual date of the application.

 To be able to drive, it is mandated for a person to possess a driver’s license which officiates his capability of driving on the road.
 As issued by the Land Transportation Office (LTO), a driver’s license can be any of three things: student, non-professional, or professional.

 As is the case worldwide, the Philippines consider a driver’s license as a valid indicator of a person’s true-to-life identity.
 From a former validity period of 3 years, a driver’s license’s legitimacy was extended to 5 years, making it an easy choice as a legal requirement.